 - Weekly guided reading sessions for pupils in Reception and targeted pupils in Key Stage One where they have the opportunity to orally rehearse comprehension responses with some written activities

-- Regular whole class reading sessions and written comprehension activities in Key Stage One and Key Stage Two based on the class novel study
+- Regular whole class reading sessions and written comprehension activities in Key Stage One and Key Stage Two

 - Teaching of reading strategies in Key Stage One and Two based on the ERIC approah (Explain, Retrieve, Interpret, Choice) which is a skills based approach to the teaching and learning of reading comprehension